fossabot/hydralite/README.md

 </p>

 # Welcome to Hydralite

 ### About

 One of a kind, open-source project management and discovery platform that enforces credit-based project discovery and a obtains a minimalist project management system.
 Hydralite is a system that steers away from typical scrum methodology and adopts a state-of-the-art, intuitive system, but throws in project discovery, tight integration, developer outsourcing, soft releases, one click code deployments, seamless crowdsourced feedback collection, and loads more, into the mix.

+### Getting Started

+### Web and Api

+For Command Prompt - run `setup` (in the root directory) in a new cmd session

+Once the setup command has been run based on your shell provider, run `yarn dev` in the root directory to start the api and web servers.